feihong/realm-talk/slides.md

 }
 ```

-One possible workaround is to wrap an object inside an RLMObject.
+One possible workaround is to wrap the object inside an RLMObject subclass.

 ^ Note that the above compiles, but it will cause your program to crash when you try to run it.